Property Testing

 If you are testing a stateful system, then the initial state of the system will be the input, and the resulting state will be the output.

-For exampe: if you have an API, and you are testing the crate user functionality, then your initial API (and database) state will be the input.
+For example: if you have an API, and you are testing the crate user functionality, then your initial API (and database) state will be the input.
 Then you will run the action (create user).
 The property that you will test for in the output state will be that the user exists.

-Testing against a reference
+Testing Against a Reference

 Rather than manually testing properties, you can also write property tests to apply some operations onto both your implementation and a reference implementation.
 For example, if you are implementing a specific data structure, you can test it against another data structure (that might not be as optimized as yours, but you know is correct).